firoorg/firo/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run bitcoin-qt.exe.
+Unpack the files into a directory and run firo-qt.exe.

 Firo Core is the original Firo client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Firo transactions;